 While there are times tools break and need to be repaired, maintenance can help to prevent these problems.
 So, you need to take into consideration the cost of replacement versus the cost of repairs and maintenance

 For example, you may find that replacing your outdated whipper snipper with a new quality brand whipper snipper may be cheaper than having yours repaired.
 But if you break a blade on a mower, repairing it would probably be the best option.
+If you have an SMSF residential property loan then it’s likely you want to be saving all the money you can.

 Is it Worth Repairing Your Garden Tools?